dhritidhoka/MDEF/docs/term2/01-Designing for the next billion seconds.md

 ###ASSIGNMENTS:

-1. A day in the Post-Technological life 2050’s
+1.A day in the Post-Technological life 2050’s

 (a day in your life one billion seconds from now.)

 [A day in the Post-Technological life 2050’s](https://docs.google.com/presentation/d/1GLiKHxrKwRIm8YNCHiMkPp8FBcnDGpqK6f4lnt_8IhE/edit?usp=sharing)

-2. Read the introduction to Critical Hope by Dr. Kari Grain
+2.Read the introduction to Critical Hope by Dr. Kari Grain

 Critical Hope is a book written by Dr. Kari Grain where she introduces the 7 principles for practicing critical hope–because hope isn’t something you have; it’s something you do.